quantized-time/Academics/EP2210-Classical Dynamics/README.md

 We had three 50 mark quizzes out which best 2 were taken, concluding with a 100 mark endsemester examination.
+If you find any errors or have any comments, please let me know at dhruv.kaushik998@gmail.com.